-- a) All hypothermic patients, possible drug overdoses, and victims of electrocution, lightning, and drowning should have resuscitative efforts begun and call for physician orders. - b) Consider the needs of the survivors when deciding whether to discontinue or withhold resuscitation. - c) All cases of non-resuscitation will have an ECG strip documenting the cardiac rhythm, with the time and date recorded on the strip.
-If using a LP 15, attach it to the patient care report. - d) All consultations with the supervising physician will be documented, including the time, physician's name, and instructions. - e) The highest-level EMS provider on the scene will consult with the coroner's representative on all cases of death in the field to determine the disposition of the patient.
+- a) All hypothermic patients, possible drug overdoses, and victims of electrocution, lightning, and drowning should have resuscitative efforts begun and be transported to the nearest hospital unless the supervising physician orders otherwise - b) Consider the needs of the survivors when deciding whether to discontinue or withhold resuscitation - c) All cases of non-resuscitation will have an ECG strip documenting the cardiac rhythm, with the time and date recorded on the strip.
+If using a LP 12, attach it to the patient care report - d) All consultations with the supervising physician will be documented, including the time, physician's name and instructions - e) The highest-level EMS provider on the scene will consult with the coroner's representative on all cases of death in the field to determine the disposition of the patient.